MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_12_explore_senstivity_labels.md

 1. From the left navigation panel of the Microsoft Purview compliance portal, select **Show all**.

-1. In the left navigation panel, under solutions, select **Information protection**.
+1. In the left navigation panel, under solutions, expand **Information protection** then select **Overview**.

 1. From the overview page, note the yellow information box indicates that your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
 Select **Turn on now**.
 Once you do this, there can be a delay for the setting to propagate through the system.
 Also review the information available on this overview page.

-1. Select the **Labels** tab from the top of the page.
+1. From the left navigation panel, select the **Labels** tab from the top of the page.

-1. In the middle of the page, notice how there are three labels already created.
+1. Some labels have been preconfigured in your Microsoft 365 lab tenant, for your convenience.
 Select **Confidential - Finance**.
 A window opens that provides information about this label.
 Note how this label is set to support both encryption and content marking.
 Select **Edit Label** at the top of the page to view some of the basic configuration settings.
     1. Configuration starts with providing a name and description for your label.
 Don’t change anything.
 Select **Next** at the bottom of the page.
     1. Note the scope for this label.
 The scope is set to Files & emails to which you can configure Encryption and content marking settings to protect labeled emails and office files.
 Don’t change anything.
 Select **Next** at the bottom of the page.
     1. For the selected scope, Files & emails, you can configure to encrypt and/or mark the content.
 Note how the protection settings for files and emails are set for both encryption and marking the content of files.
 Review the definition of each.
 Don’t change anything.
 Select **Next** at the bottom of the page.